qm9941/ObjectDetection/README.md

 ## Prerequisites

 Workspace has been used as provided, no changes where made.
-Udacity provided information about the requirments for running the scripts on a machine other than the workspace, those infos can be found in folder "build".
+Udacity provided information about the requirements for running the scripts on a machine other than the workspace, those infos can be found in folder "build".

 ## Exploratory Data Analysis
 ### Preview of images
 The following images are randomly picked from the data set.
 The image title is the brightness of the image, the intention is to get an idea how the brightness value maps to an image so the histogram in the following analysis can be interpreted.<br>
-Object classes of the boundig boxes are color coded:
+Object classes of the bounding boxes are color coded:
 |Object class|Color|
 |------------|-------|
 |Vehicles|red|